moiatgit/rustbook/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-11/src/lib.rs}}
 ```

-<span class="caption">Listing 7-11: Bringing a module into scope with
+<span class="caption">Llistat 7-11: Bringing a module into scope with
 `use`</span>

 Adding `use` and a path in a scope is similar to creating a symbolic link in